nikefd/AndroidBeacon/README.md

 # AndroidBeacon
-A simple app to implement Neighbor Discovery on Android devices.
+A simple demo to implement Neighbor Discovery on Android devices.